tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-on-windows.md

    ✔ Does API Server response error code?(y/n):  … yes
    MongoDB URI:  mongodb://127.0.0.1:27017/tapdata
    MongoDB connection command: mongo  mongodb://127.0.0.1:27017/tapdata System initialized.
-To start Tapdata, run: tapdata start WORK DIR:/root/tapdata
+To start TapData, run: tapdata start WORK DIR:/root/tapdata
    Testing JDK...
    Java version:1.8
    Java environment OK.
    Unpack the files...
-   Restart TapdataAgent ...:
+   Restart TapDataAgent ...:
-   TapdataAgent starting ...:
+   TapDataAgent starting ...:
    ```

-   * **Please enter backend url**: Set the login address for the Tapdata platform, default is `http://127.0.0.1:3030/`.
+   * **Please enter backend url**: Set the login address for the TapData platform, default is `http://127.0.0.1:3030/`.
-   * **Please enter tapdata port**: Set the login port for the Tapdata platform, default is `3030`.
+   * **Please enter tapdata port**: Set the login port for the TapData platform, default is `3030`.
    * **Please enter API server port**: Set the service port for the API Server, default is `3080`.
    * **Does MongoDB require username/password?**: If MongoDB database has enabled security authentication, enter **y** then follow prompts to enter username, password, and the authentication database (default is `admin`).
    * **Does MongoDB require TLS/SSL?(y/n)**: If MongoDB database has enabled TSL/SSL encryption, enter **y** then follow prompts to enter the absolute path of the CA certificate and Certificate Key file, and the file password of the Certificate Key.